pmhsfelix/course-docker/README.md

   console.log(`Server running at ${host}:${port}`);
 });
 ```
-Note that the server is listening on `0.0.0.0` and not on the loopback interface only.
+Note that the server is listening on `0.0.0.0` and not only on the loopback interface.

-The `Dockerfile`.
+We now create the `Dockerfile`.

 ```
 # Start from the alpine base image.